Vice President, Marketing & Communications, and Senior Consultant

 Heather Hise is a Louisville native whose nearly 20-year career in communications began in Nicholasville at Alltech Biotechnology, a global leader in the animal nutrition and brewing industries.
 At Alltech, she was part of the marketing team supporting the equine and pet divisions, assisted the U.S. public relations manager, and helped coordinate the company’s annual international symposium.

 Upon returning to Louisville, Heather spent the next decade leading internal and external communications for Goodwill Industries of Kentucky.
 Managing an annual department budget of nearly $1 million and a team of three, Heather launched the statewide nonprofit’s first-ever social media channels, managed communications through a CEO transition, oversaw the development of both refreshed and new websites, and coordinated a rebranding initiative for the organization’s 65 retail stores and four employment and training centers.
-She also served as Goodwill’s primary spokesperson, managing press and other special events throughout the commonwealth for grand openings, job fairs, community open houses and donation drives.
+She also served as Goodwill’s primary spokesperson, managing press and other special events throughout the commonwealth for grand openings, job fairs, community open houses, and donation drives.

 In 2019, Heather joined Yum!
-Brands’ corporate communications team, where she developed and executed communications plans for internal client teams, wrote internal news stories and served as editor of the weekly e-newsletter for Yum! corporate employees.
+Brands’ corporate communications team, where she developed and executed communications plans for internal client teams, wrote internal news stories and served as editor of the weekly e-newsletter for Yum! corporate employees across the globe.
 Heather was also a member of the Yum!
-Brands Foundation board and collaborated with the company’s three community partners— Dare to Care, Fund for the Arts, and Metro United Way—to facilitate volunteer opportunities for Yum! employees in Louisville.
+Brands Foundation board and collaborated with the company’s three community partners—Dare to Care, Fund for the Arts, and Metro United Way—to facilitate volunteer opportunities for Yum! employees in Louisville.

 A Centre College graduate, Heather’s experience also includes an internship with Norton Healthcare’s communications team and freelance writing for BG Magazine, a former publication of The Lane Report.
 She has volunteered with and served on the boards of Junior League of Louisville, Nativity Academy, and the Public Relations Society of America’s Bluegrass Chapter, and she currently holds an elected position as commissioner for a local sixth-class city.